tomtruitt/docs.erisindustries.com/tutorials/getting-started.md

 **Note** that the Docker Toolbox will install VirtualBox by default.
 Because Docker runs by connecting into a **Linux** kernel, Docker only runs on Linux OS's at this time.
 While Docker is reportedly working on native solutions for other operating systems, at this time a Linux operating system is required.

 By default the Docker Toolbox will use VirtualBox to create a very minimal Linux virtual machine with the Docker daemon preinstalled.
-The toolbox will install Docker-Machine which is used to start, stop, reboot, remove, etc. virtual machines via VirtualBox's API.
+The toolbox will install Docker Machine (`docker-machine`) which is used to start, stop, reboot, remove, etc. virtual machines via VirtualBox's API.

 `eris` has been built to be able to connect into the Docker daemon running within a VirtualBox minimal Linux virtual machine by default and without any effort on your part (other than installing the Docker Toolbox).

-If virtualbox gives you trouble, then use [docker machine's plugins](https://github.com/docker/machine/blob/master/docs/AVAILABLE_DRIVER_PLUGINS.md) and create your `eris` machine [in the cloud](/tutorials/advanced/chain-deploying/).
+If VirtualBox gives you trouble, then use [docker machine's plugins](https://github.com/docker/machine/blob/master/docs/AVAILABLE_DRIVER_PLUGINS.md) and create your `eris` machine [in the cloud](/tutorials/advanced/chain-deploying/).

 ### OSX Only